kireetyagnik/Cynthia-Ugwu-Clone/README.md

 # Cynthia-Ugwu-Clone
-This repository is dedicated to the open-source development of a cloned version of Cynthia Ugwu's personal website.
+This repository is dedicated to the open-source development of a cloned version of Cynthia Ugwu's personal website (https://cynthiaugwu.com).
 Cynthia Ugwu is a talented web designer and developer, and her website serves as an excellent source of inspiration for those looking to create their own stunning web presence.
 Title: Cynthia Ugwu Website Clone

 Welcome to the GitHub repository for the Cynthia Ugwu Website Clone project!